How to Save Water In the Shower

 A low-flow shower head is a great way to save water in your shower.
 This type of shower head has a flow restrictor and uses less water than a standard shower head.
 Basically, it restricts water at the source and does the saving for you.
 Since a lower amount of water comes out of the shower, a lower amount of water is wasted.

-You can also go for eco-friendly, water saving shower heads that have an eco setting to conserve water.
+You can also go for eco-friendly, water saving shower heads that have an eco setting to conserve water (such as the StoneStream EcoPower, which reduces water use by 35%).

 However, it's important that you don't extend your shower time drastically just because you have a low-flow or water saving shower head!